 In addition to warmer climates and scenic views, retirees sometimes choose to retire abroad because they can really get the most out of their fixed income.
 Some countries offer affordable healthcare, a low cost of living, cheap real estate or rentals, lavish amenities, and an active and social environment.
 Check out some of these communities abroad that cater to retirees and an active adult lifestyle.
 They might just tempt you to pack your bags and grab your passport.

-Panama was ranked number one on International Living’s list of “The World's Best Places to Retire” in 2016.
-There are about 50,000 American retirees living in Panama, making it a popular retirement destination because of its retirement benefits, its tropical, temperate climate, and the affordability.
-One of the more popular communities among Baby Boomers is the Tucán Country Club & Resort of Panama, located just a few minutes from downtown Panama City.
+Panama was ranked number one on International Living’s list of “The World’s Best Places to Retire” in 2016.
+There are about 50,000 American retirees living in Panama, making it a popular retirement destination because of its retirement benefits; its tropical, temperate climate; and its affordability.
+One of the more popular communities among baby boomers is the Tucán Country Club & Resort of Panama, located just a few minutes from downtown Panama City.
 This private gated community offers scenic views of Panama City, the Panama Canal, and the rainforest.

 Residents have the option of living in either beautiful apartments, villas, or condos spread across 180 acres of lush landscaping.
 Retirees love that this luxurious community features a par-72 golf course designed by architect Jeffrey Myers.
 Other amenities include paddle courts, two restaurants, a beauty spa, and an exclusive gym with the latest equipment.
 Active adults who want this resort-like lifestyle but want to stay within the U.S. can opt for 55+ golf communities in Florida like Del Webb Naples or Indian Spring Country Club in Boynton Beach.